slashinfty/run-get/README.md

 You must only mention one channel in your message.
 However, you can include more than one game.
 If you want to remove a game, add a `!` before the game abbreviation, like `!alttp`.

+If you want to know what games are being watched by RUN GET, just type `?rungetgames`.
+If you want the list to include the channels, add a `!` to the end: `?rungetgames!`.

 **Important Note:** Only server owners can set up RUN GET.
 Additionally, make sure the bot has permission to send embeds.

 ## Problems?